clairedavid/ml_in_hep/week2/NN1_modelRep.md

  An __Activation Function__, also called Transfer Function, is a mathematical operation performed by an artificial neuron on the weighted summed of input nodes (plus the bias node).

-As the name indicates, it decides whether the neuron's input to the network is important or not: returning a non-zero values means the __neuron is "activated"__, or "fired."
+As the name indicates, it decides whether the neuron's input to the network is important or not: returning a non-zero value means the __neuron is "activated"__, or "fired."

 The purpose of the activation function is to introduce __non-linearity__ into the output of a neural network.
 ````